icn-navigator/Documentation/Decision Making/Records/DR06 - Deployment.md

 **Negatives:**
 - More initial effort in setting up
 	- Need to manually configure TLS and CI/CD
+	- Also requires paying for a domain to enable TLS
 - Slightly more complex than all-in-one solutions

 An ideal minimal technology stack to meet the client criteria with a VPS hosting solution requires: